Lets Chat - Request a Callback

 (i) Loss, damage, costs, fees, or compensation arising out of or in connection with your personal decisions; or

-(h) You are advised to obtain independent legal, health and financial advices in respect of this Agreement.
+(h) You are advised to obtain independent legal, health and financial advice in respect of this Agreement.

 (i) ICS may recommend independent third parties, including various professionals from other disciplines and service providers to You for the purposes of this Agreement.
-You acknowledge that all third parties are independent of ICS and under no circumstances will ICS be liable for the advices, acts or omissions of such third parties.
+You acknowledge that all third parties are independent of ICS and under no circumstances will ICS be liable for the advice, acts, or omissions of such third parties.

 (j) ICS makes no warranties and disclaims liability in respect of the information provided by third parties (including its accuracy, completeness, suitability and reliability).